 In a pulls-no-punches essay intended to provoke rational discussion, Stephen King sets down his thoughts about gun violence in America.
 Anger and grief in the wake of the shootings at Sandy Hook Elementary School are palpable in this urgent piece of writing, but no less remarkable are King’s keen thoughtfulness and composure as he explores the contours of the gun-control issue and constructs his argument for what can and should be done.Also by this author: Gwendy's Button Box

-I thought that I couldn’t love Stephen King any more than I already do being a long time fan of his short stories, but damn do I love the way he talks about issues.
-Guns is a no nonsense essay about gun violence in America, focusing on mass shootings and the factors that contribute to them.
+I thought that I couldn’t love Stephen King any more than I already do being a long time fan of his short stories, but damn do I love when he writes non-fiction.
+Guns is a no-nonsense essay about gun violence in America, focusing on mass shootings and the factors that contribute to them.

 He doesn’t hold back and he talks pretty frankly on the topic.
 Specifically, he details the difficulties we have in America with political discourse (and the utter lack thereof) which prevents us from really enacting any kind of meaningful change.
 I wish that people both on the left and the right of the political spectrum could take a minute to settle down, put their differences and their personal pride aside to pull us all together, put on our thinking caps, and think about some reasonable action to make our every day lives safer.